ponhvoan/tirnu/README.md

 ## Uncover and Unlearn: Fully Test-Time Adaptation via Unlearning Nuisance Factors

-This repo contains the source code for the implementation of TIRNU in PyTorch.
+We introduce a novel perspective to achieving **T**est-time **I**nvariant **R**epresentation learning through **U**nlearning **N**uisance (TIRNU), presented at ECML 2025 under the research track: [paper link](https://link.springer.com/article/10.1007/s10994-025-06842-w).
+This repository contains the source code for the implementation of TIRNU in PyTorch.
 We address the challenging but practical setting of fully test-time adaptation, where there is no access to source training data, and the model is updated only using unlabelled (target) test data.

-We introduce a novel perspective to achieving **T**est-time **I**nvariant **R**epresentation learning through **U**nlearning **N**uisance (TIRNU).

 ### Usage
 #### Get Started